 Maybe this one sort of doesn’t count?
 I don’t know, I’ll let you decide.
 This book has a morning and evening scripture compilation reading.
 Each one is only a couple paragraphs long and the content is pulled from all over the Bible.
 This one little book has perhaps ministered to me most out of all books other than the Bible itself.
 I guess that is to be expected since it is the Word of God, just in a different format.

 Okay, that’s it for now (although there are many more I love!)
-Tell us what ONE book you would recommend every Christian woman read?
+Tell us what Christian books for women you would recommend every woman read?